 The treadmill offers a great variety of options that other equipment just doesn’t provide.

-Thank you Barry’s Bootcamp
+Thank You, Barry’s Bootcamp

 Some of the treadmill’s resurgence can definitely be attributed to Barry’s Bootcamp.
-Founded in 1998, this trendy studio grew from one location in West Hollywood California to over 40k people taking classes every single week.
-Barry’s has locations in ten states and eight countries internationally.
+Founded in 1998, this trendy studio grew from one location in West Hollywood, California to over 40k people taking classes every single week.
+Barry’s has locations in 10 states and eight countries internationally.
 Barry’s made “boot camp” style classes a big trend everywhere.
 The fact that Ellie Goulding, Mandy Moore, David Beckham, and Harry Styles go to this studio doesn't hurt either.

 While a treadmill workout used to be a solo effort, it’s now become a popular group fitness class.
 For example, with three locations in New York City, the Mile High Run Club has four different classes plus recovery.